Representing the Real Impact of Data & Security Breaches

 - Fees charged by credit monitoring companies

-- Expenses associated with correcting information that was added to your credit report as a result of the breach
+- Expenses associated with correcting information that was added to your credit report because of the breach

-- Any other out-of-pocket expenses incurred as a result of the breach
+- Any other out-of-pocket expenses incurred because of the breach

 How can you tell if you’ve been breached?

-- Pay attention to information sent to you by retailers about a potential breach
+- Pay attention to information retailers send you about a potential breach, and hold onto any notice you receive from a company

 - Follow the news and current events for information about data breaches